 The Disadvantage On Maternity and Parenthood

 Up until a few years ago, childbirth came with a compensation penalty for women and a premium for men.
-Because men didn’t have to go on months-long maternity leave, they were more valued in the organization.
-But their paternity and the responsibility of a family was often reason enough for a pay rise.
+Because men didn’t have to go on months-long maternity leave, they were more valued in the organization, and the responsibility of a family was often reason enough for a pay rise.

 In fact, one of the biggest issues I find that women run into in their careers is finding advancement opportunities after maternity leave.
 While maternity leaves are not penalized in compensation anymore, it does still cause a delay in promotions for women.
 It is very seldom to see a woman who gets promoted during or immediately after maternity leave.
 Usually, the promotion falls through the cracks and it takes more months or years upon return to re-qualify for the promotion.